Sour Cherry & Chocolate Square Cake

 - Jul 1, 2025

-The Texture: Unlike a light, airy sponge, this cake is rich and almost blondie-like, thanks to the butter and melted white chocolate.
+Texture: Unlike a light and airy sponge cake, this dessert is rich, dense, and slightly fudgy, thanks to the butter and melted white chocolate.

 Minimal Effort, Maximum Reward: With a 20-minute prep and a straightforward ingredient list, it’s a high-impact dessert that doesn't require professional skills.